ralatsdc/methylseq-first-steps/README.md

 # methylseq-first-steps

-A set of alkane (or alkyl) molecules arranged in a particular order.
+The first few in a set of alkane (or alkyl) molecules that have been arranged in a particular order.